-WARNING: To reduce the risk of personal injury or damage to the equipment, be sure that:
+WARNING: To reduce the risk of personal injury or damage to the equipment, observe the following precautions:

-- · The leveling jacks are extended to the floor. - The full weight of the rack rests on the leveling jacks. - The stabilizing feet are attached to the rack if it is a single-rack installation. - The racks are coupled together in multiple-rack installations. - Only one component is extended at a time.
-A rack may become unstable if more than one component is extended for any reason.
+- The leveling jacks are extended to the floor. - The full weight of the rack rests on the leveling jacks. - The stabilizing feet are attached to the rack if it is a single-rack installation. - The racks are coupled together in multiple-rack installations.